MartijnLeunissen/courseragettingdata/codebook.md

 # Column description

 	[1] Subject
 		The id of the subject performing the experiment ranging from 1 to 30 [2] Activity
 		Name of the activity performed by the subject
 		Full list of the activities:
 			WALKING
 			WALKING_UPSTAIRS
 			WALKING_DOWNSTAIRS
 			SITTING
 			STANDING
 			LAYING

-The remaining columns contains the average of the measured mean and standard devation values Note that the meanFreq columns are explicitly not included in the tidy dataset, because they are a weighted average
+The remaining columns contains the average of the measured mean and standard devation values.
+Note that the meanFreq columns are explicitly not included in the tidy dataset, because they are a weighted average

 Measurement units:
 - The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).